 WAES includes a semester-long faculty learning community and individualized mentoring as STEM faculty incorporate new writing pedagogies.
 It was created and continues to be guided by a transdisciplinary team of faculty, academic professionals, and graduate students spanning science, engineering, writing studies, and technical communication.
 Our approach applies a transdisciplinary action research framework, integrating intervention and assessment in an iterative cycle.

-In 2020, the WAES team was awarded a grant by the National Science Foundation (NSF) for the research project Advancing Adaptation of Writing Pedagogies for Undergraduate STEM Education Through Transdisciplinary Action Research, which focuses on integrating and studying writing pedagogy in STEM courses across the university.
+In 2020, the WAES team was awarded support by the National Science Foundation (NSF) under Grant No. 2013443 for the research project Advancing Adaptation of Writing Pedagogies for Undergraduate STEM Education Through Transdisciplinary Action Research, which focuses on integrating and studying writing pedagogy in STEM courses across the university.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.